counter

 Scratch Resistance

-When the priority is scratch/abrasion resistance, thermoplastic polyurethane must be preferred over any thermoplastic materials.
 Thanks to that ability, TPU plastic has become integral to automotive, industrial applications, sports, leisure, and wires and cables.

-The scratch resistance of a material is decided by measuring the weight loss of a product in a standardized wear test, and TPU ranks way above all the mainstream thermoplastics, making it the best.
+The scratch resistance of a material is determined by measuring the weight loss of a product in a standardized wear test, and TPU ranks way above all the mainstream thermoplastics, making it the best.

 UV Resistance

-Aliphatic TPU maintains good color stability for your aesthetic parts.
 They exhibit tremendous resistance to UV radiation and great color stability while not compromising necessary mechanical properties.

 High Transparency with Abrasion Resistance